Why It Works

 Got it?
 Good.

-Watch a Johnsonville Brat commercial, and you'll be told that poking with a fork is one of the cardinal sins of sausage cookery, and they're right—a sausage has an impermeable casing for a reason: to keep all of those rendered fats and juices right in there with the meat.
-Pierce it, create a hole, and you'll see a fountain of golden juices spring forth like out of a kid after a long car ride.
+Watch a Johnsonville Brat commercial, and you'll be told that poking with a fork is one of the cardinal sins of sausage cookery, and they're right.
+A sausage has an impermeable casing for a reason: to keep all of those rendered fats and juices right in there with the meat.
+Pierce it, create a hole, and you'll see a fountain of golden juices spring forth.
 A steak, on the other hand, has no such casing to protect it, so is it ok to poke or not?

 The thing is, with steaks, moisture loss is due to one thing: muscle fibers tightening due to the application of heat and squeezing out their liquid.
 Unless you actually manage to completely pierce or slash these muscle fibers, the moisture they lose is directly proportional to the temperature to which you cook your steak.
 A fork is simply not sharp enough to harm muscle fibers in any significant way.
 Yes, you'll see a minuscule amount of juices seeping their way out of the fork holes, but it's a really negligible amount.
 Indeed, that's why the many-bladed tenderizing tool known as a Jaccard is able to tenderize your meat without causing it to lose any excess moisture—it separates muscle fibers, but doesn't actually cut them or open them up.